antonia-had/Generalized_fish_game/README.md

 * Visualize solutions on parallel axis plot by running parallel_coordinate.py

-Stage 2 - Re-evaluation in other SOW
+Stage 2 - Re-evaluation of solutions in other SOW

 * Generate Latin Hypercube Sample of deeply uncertain parameters by running sh sample_parameters.sh.
 To replicate the analysis with the same SOW as in the paper, skip this step and use the parameter_samples.txt file already found in this directory.

+* Within the Generalized directory, create two directories: resim_objs and resim_cnstr

+* Re-simulate all identified solutions in all generated SOW by running qsub resimulate_fish_game.sh